NativeScript/docs-v7/application-management.md

 You must call the **start** method of the application module after the module initialization.

-This method is required for iOS application.
+This method is required for iOS applications.

 ### Example